lgreco/DataStructures/Coding Studio/Motel271/src/readme.md

 Let's look at a more flexible scenario: a dresser with 4 drawers that is completely full.
 We cannot make room by throwing some stuff away, nor is there space for a second dresser.
 Our only option, as we discussed in class, is to replace the old dresser with a new dresser that has more drawers.
 The replacement process involves moving the contents of the old drawers to the same drawers in the new dresser.

-The practical questions to consider here are
+The practical questions to consider here are:
 * when do we know that it is time to get a new dresser?
 * how much larger the new dresser should be?
 * how to move the contents from the old dresser to the new dresser?

+Answer this questions by improving the provided class Dresser in this repository.